XtheGxmerz0/L-Code/README.md

+**Description**
-This firmware can be copy-pasted into Lego SPIKE and is meant to run with a stadard cartesian printer.
-Soon, a CoreXY version will be released.
+This firmware can be copy-pasted into any Lego SPIKE Prime Python project and work with the proper configuration.
+This is designed for Cartesian motion systems, but I plan to release a CoreXY control system soon.

+**CHANGELOG**
+v1.7.3 - March 21st 2024 - Base version